Mitigating noise in digital and digital-analog quantum computation: Theoretical description of the effect of noise sources in quantum systems

 For the DAQC paradigm, a Gaussian coherent noise affecting the time of the analog blocks is introduced to simulate the control error.
 It produces a switch in the time from $t_{\alpha} \ \rightarrow \ t_{\alpha}+\delta$, where $\delta \in \mathcal{N}(0,r_b\Delta t)$, with $r_b$ the deviation ratio of the time $\Delta t$ required for a single-qubit rotation.
 This can be implemented as

 where $H_\text{int}$ is the natural interacting Hamiltonian of the quantum processor.

-The parameters $\varepsilon$, $\Delta B$ and $\delta$ must be chosen for each case and individually adapted to the different situations.
-The Gaussian coherent phase noise has a greater value for sDAQC than for bDAQC, as a result of the effect of switching on and off the interaction in sDAQC, as explained in section \ref{sec: DAQC}.
+The parameters $\varepsilon$, $\Delta B$, and $\delta$ must be chosen for each case and individually adapted to the different situations.
+The Gaussian coherent phase noise has a greater value for sDAQC than for bDAQC, as a result of the effect of switching on and off the interaction in sDAQC, as explained in section \hyperref[sec: DAQC]{Digital-analog quantum computing}.
 The value of these parameters changes each time a gate is applied to the circuit, as the effects of the noise described can vary in each application.